-If you're satisfied with your recipe, and you feel there is enough demand to justify its inclusion into the set of built-in recipes, post your recipe in the calibre recipes forum10 to share it with other calibre users.
+If you're satisfied with your recipe, and you feel there is enough demand to justify its inclusion into the set of built-in recipes, post your recipe in the calibre recipes forum11 to share it with other calibre users.

-Note: On macOS, the command line tools are inside the calibre bundle, for example, if you installed calibre in / Applications the command line tools are in /Applications/calibre.app/Contents/MacOS/.
+On macOS, the command line tools are inside the calibre bundle, for example, if you installed calibre in / Applications/tellbre.app/Contents/MacOS/.